crowdsourcing-class/crowdsourcing-class.github.io/final-project-part5.md

 * How do you aggregate the results from the crowd?
 * Did you analyze the aggregated results?
 * What analysis did you perform on the aggregated results?
 What questions did you investigate?
 Did you compare aggregated responses against individual responses?
 What conclusions did you reach?
 * Do you have a Google graph analyzing the aggregated results?
-If you have a graph analyzing the aggregated results, include the HTML for a Google graph here.
+If you have a graph analyzing the aggregated results, include a link to a PNG file of the graph here.
 * Did you create a user interface for the end users to see the aggregated results?
 If yes, please give the URL to a screenshot of the user interface for the end user.
 Save the screenshot as a PNG file, and put it in your github repo.
 Include the full path to your image (prefix with https://github.com/).
 You can include multiple screenshots, one per line.
 * Describe what your end user sees in this interface.
 This can be a short caption for the screenshot.
 Alternately, if you put a lot of effort into the interface design, you can give a longer explanation of what you did.